PEAK-Legacy/Trellis/README.txt

 Notice, by the way, that rules are more like properties than methods, which means you can't use ``super()`` to call the inherited version of a rule.
-(XXX Later, we'll look at other ways to access rule definitions.)
+(Later, we'll look at other ways to access rule definitions.)

 Model-View-Controller and the "Observer" Pattern